Presenting the Cleveland Clinic 4th Annual Primary Care Evidence-Based Medicine Update

 Come To This Meeting and Learn How To

-- Summarize the most recently published data from research and clinical trial articles that have clinical implications for family medicine
+- Summarize the most recently published data from research and clinical trials that have clinical implications for primary care medicine

 - Discuss the evidence on new, revised, and standard treatment approaches for a variety of topics as they relate to primary care practitioners